Arman-025/Machine-Learning-and-Neural-Networks-Tutorial/README.md

-# Decision Tree Tutorial: Effect of Tree Depth on Overfitting
+# Decision Tree Tutorial:
+Understanding Under-fitting and Over-fitting in Decision Trees The Role of Tree Depth

 ## Overview

 This project explores how the depth of a Decision Tree affects model performance, specifically focusing on underfitting and overfitting.